Compatible with Clip Studio Paint Ver. 1.10.5

-Tap the CLIP STUDIO PAINT icon to start the software.
+Tap the Clip Studio Paint icon to start the software.

 An [Adjust pen pressure] dialog box will appear, allowing you to fine-tune the pen settings.

-(Select [Adjust later) to skip)
+(Select [Set up later] to skip)

-After making adjustments, click [Check adjusted results].
+After you finish making adjustments, click [Check adjusted settings].

 ① The [Tool] Palette